kuszyp/kuszyp.github.io/README.md

 - Developed and maintained software for Dutch Railways using ColdFusion and the fw/1 framework.
 - Maintain a web application for Oxfam Novib Netherlands using ColdFusion and the fw/1 framework.

+### Education

+#### Master's Degree in Computer Science, Specialization in Software Engineering

+2006 - 2012

+Adam Mickiewicz University in Poznań, Poland, **The Faculty of Mathematics and Computer Science**

+Master's Thesis: _Design Patterns in Web Applications_